 The 1960s are widely regarded as the golden age of muscle cars, a time when American automakers unleashed some of the most iconic performance vehicles in history.
 This era gave birth to legends like the Ford Mustang, Chevrolet Camaro, Dodge Charger, and Pontiac GTO.

-• 1964 Pontiac GTO: Often credited with starting the muscle car craze, the Pontiac GTO is considered the first true muscle car.
+- 1964 Pontiac GTO: Often credited with starting the muscle car craze, the Pontiac GTO is considered the first true muscle car.
 Introduced as an option package for the Pontiac Tempest, the GTO featured a 389 cubic inch V8 engine capable of producing up to 360 horsepower.
 Its affordable price and aggressive styling made it a hit among young drivers, and it became an instant classic.

-• Ford Mustang: Launched in 1964, the Ford Mustang revolutionized the automotive industry and gave rise to the term “pony car.”
+- Ford Mustang: Launched in 1964, the Ford Mustang revolutionized the automotive industry and gave rise to the term “pony car.”
 While the Mustang started as a stylish and affordable sports car, performance variants like the Shelby GT350 and Boss 429 turned it into a formidable muscle car contender.

-• Chevrolet Camaro: In response to the Mustang, Chevrolet introduced the Camaro in 1967.
+- d the Camaro in 1967.
 The Camaro, particularly in its SS and Z/28 variants, offered big-block V8 engines and high-performance features that rivaled Ford’s pony car.
 The fierce competition between the Mustang and Camaro became one of the most iconic rivalries in automotive history.

-• Dodge Charger and Plymouth Road Runner: Chrysler’s Dodge and Plymouth brands became synonymous with muscle cars during the late 1960s and early 1970s.
+- Dodge Charger and Plymouth Road Runner: Chrysler’s Dodge and Plymouth brands became synonymous with muscle cars during the late 1960s and early 1970s.
 The Dodge Charger R/T and Plymouth Road Runner were both known for their aggressive styling and powerful HEMI V8 engines, which dominated drag strips and street races across the country.

 The golden age of muscle cars was defined by a “win-on-Sunday, sell-on-Monday” mentality, where automakers pushed the limits of performance to win races and attract customers.
 Muscle cars became symbols of youthful rebellion and independence, and they were frequently featured in movies, TV shows, and music, further embedding them into American pop culture.